Advanced ROTC Course

 A three-year program is available.
 Because the program varies widely, students who are interested should contact the ROTC Department.

 Consists of attending the freshman and sophomore courses; students can begin as late as the fall semester of their sophomore year if approved by the department chair.
 Enrollment in the first four courses of Military Science is accomplished in the same manner as any other college course and carries no military obligation for non-scholarship students.
 Application to enroll in the advanced Military Science courses should be made while the student is enrolled in MS 202 Dynamics of Leadership II .

-Each contracted student is required to complete the Cadet Leadership Course (CLC), a paid, four-week training course held during the summer months between a student’s junior and senior year at Fort Knox, Kentucky.
+Each contracted student is required to complete the ROTC Advanced Camp a paid, four-week training course normally offered during the summer months between a student’s junior and senior year at Fort Knox, Kentucky.
 Transportation, food, lodging, medical, and dental care are provided at no cost to the student.

 There are scholarship opportunities for ROTC students.
 Army ROTC scholarships are full-tuition scholarships.
-Additionally, scholarships include $1,200 for books and a $3,000-$5,000 stipend.
-The monthly stipend amount, paid from August to May, is $300 for freshman and up to $500 for seniors.
+Additionally, scholarships include $1,200 for books and a $4,200 annual stipend.
+The monthly stipend amount, paid from August to May, is $420 for all Cadets freshman through graduate level.
 Freshmen and sophomores can apply for two-, three-, and four-year scholarships throughout the academic year.

 Up to 15 Military Science credits can be counted on the transcript.
 Nursing Cadets receive 3 credits toward senior-year clinicals for the Army Nurse Summer Training Program.
-Candidates for an Army commission through Military Science are required by regulation to complete academic courses in the areas of communication skills, military history, and computer literacy.
-Generally, these requirements will be met by satisfying the University’s general-education requirements.
+Candidates for an Army commission through Military Science/Army ROTC are required by regulation to complete an academic course in military history.
+Generally, this requirement will be met by satisfying the University’s general-education requirements.
 Contact the Professor of Military Science for specific requirements.